rduinkerken/configurations/.gitconfig/README.md

 These configurations will help me be more efficient executing git commands.

-Feel free to use it and become more lazy! =)
+Feel free to use it and become as lazy as me =)

 ---